izayoi5776/leetcode/README.md

 # leetcode
 memo for my leetcode working

-- java code can run on https://www.compilejava.net/
+- java code can run on https://www.compilejava.net/ or https://www.onlinegdb.com/

 - others can run on https://leetcode-cn.com/playground/